 Notebooks/records should be checked at each thesis committee meeting.
 If weaknesses are found in notebook/record organization, then the student and PI will receive guidance from the thesis committee on necessary improvements.
 It is the responsibility of the PI and the student to fully address issues identified by the thesis committee.

 The Graduate Group requires a dissertation that represents a definitive contribution to scientific knowledge and that demonstrates the student’s ability to perform independent research.
 The dissertation should contain experimental information that answers a stated question and should display a logical progression of scientific thought.
-Graduates should have as their goal accomplishing work resulting in two or more lead-author research publications in peer-reviewed scientific journals.
-At a minimum, one lead-author peer-reviewed research publication should be in press prior to the granting of permission to write and defend the thesis.
+At least one lead-author peer-reviewed research publication should be in press prior to the granting of permission to write and defend the thesis.
 The thesis committee has the final authority to grant permission to write and defend the thesis.
-However, in cases where these standards are not met, the thesis committee must consult with the Program Chair prior to granting permission to write the thesis.
+However, in cases where this standard is not met, the thesis committee must consult with the Program Chair prior to granting permission to write the thesis.

 When permission to write is granted, the "Permission to Write" form (appendix) must be signed by the committee chair and thesis advisor and returned to the Graduate Group Office.
 The committee should also agree on a time line that includes an approximate date for the defense.
 This is necessary to ensure that a time convenient for all committee members can be arranged and that an appropriate room can be scheduled.
 A draft of the thesis must be presented to each committee member and the CAMB office no later than two weeks prior to the scheduled defense.
 Failure to do this may result in cancellation of the scheduled thesis defense.
 Prior to distributing the dissertation to the thesis committee, it must be approved by the thesis advisor.
 It is typical for members of the thesis committee to ask for alterations prior to the dissertation’s final submission; such alterations can be requested at the thesis defense.